jongio/azure-mcp/docs/new-command.md

 - [ ] **README.md**: Update the supported services table and add example prompts demonstrating the new command(s) in the appropriate area section
 - [ ] **eng/vscode/README.md**: Update the VSIX README with new service area (if applicable) and add sample prompts to showcase new command capabilities
 - [ ] **e2eTests/e2eTestPrompts.md**: Add test prompts for end-to-end validation of the new command(s)
+- [ ] **.github/CODEOWNERS**: Add new area to CODEOWNERS file for proper ownership and review assignments

 **Documentation Standards**:
 - Use consistent command paths in all documentation (e.g., `azmcp sql db show`, not `azmcp sql database show`)